 Their marketing is never reaching a segment of the population that is highly qualified both professionally and financially to buy manufacturing businesses.
 The negative impact this can have on your retirement cannot be understated.

 To understand the depth of the problem, you need to really understand what’s happening in the marketplace.
-You need to understand who is buying manufacturing companies within certain price ranges.
+You need to understand who is buying manufacturing companies.
 You also need to ensure that any M&A professional you’re considering hiring successfully reaches this category of buyer and sells to them on a regular basis.

 How Large M&A Firms Market Manufacturing Companies

-Many larger M&A firms do not advertise the availability of the manufacturing businesses they’re selling.
-Instead they research the likely strategic buyers and private equities that would be good candidates to make the acquisition.
-They contact these companies directly to fire interest in the acquisition.
-After narrowing the field from perhaps 100-200 companies down to a few dozen candidates, they have them submit offers at the same time.
-In many cases they have never advertised the asking price.
-They reason that by not advertising a price, you may get substantially more than your asking price.
+M&A firms typically build a list of likely strategic buyers and private equities deemed to be good candidates for the acquisition.
+They market directly to these companies to spark interest in the acquisition.
+After narrowing the field of perhaps 100-200 companies down to a few dozen candidates, they have them submit offers in a time-structured process.

-The above described methods of identifying probable acquisition candidates is appropriate and what every M&A professional should be doing.
-But if the broker is doing ONLY that, they are doing their client a huge disservice by ignoring the category of buyer that is acquiring more manufacturing companies in the current market than any other type of buyer.
+The above-described methods of identifying probable acquisition candidates is appropriate and what every M&A professional should be doing.
+But if the broker is doing ONLY that, they are doing their client a huge disservice.

 The Typical M&A Firm Is Ignoring This Buyer Segment

-The #1 mistake made by manufacturing M&A firms is that they are completely ignoring this important buyer segment.
+The #1 mistake made by M&A firms is that they are completely ignoring this important buyer segment.
 If these firms are only reaching out to established businesses and private equities, they are probably leaving money on the table.
-If you attend one of their Seller seminars, they’ll probably tell you all their success stories of businesses that sold for insanely high multiples.